 migrant caravan, caravan migrante, mother, woman, mother's day, asylum seeker

-For the past four months Castro and her children have been living in a house in the suburbs of Washington, D.C. while her attorneys are gathering all the documentation necessary for her asylum plea after she was granted entrance in the U.S. on December 18, 2019 at the Otay Mesa port of entry with the help of non profit Families Belong Together, Democratic congressman Jimmy Gonzalez and Congresswoman Nanette D. Barragán.
+For the past four months, the two twins together with their mother Maria Lidia Meza Castro, 40 (not in the picture) and their three siblings have been living in a house in the suburbs of Washington, D.C. while her attorneys are gathering all the documentation necessary for her asylum plea after she was granted entrance in the U.S. on December 18, 2019 at the Otay Mesa port of entry with the help of non profit Families Belong Together, Democratic congressman Jimmy Gonzalez and Congresswoman Nanette D. Barragán.

 Castro is from San Pedro Sula, Honduras.
 She is a mother of nine, five of whom she brought on the long, arduous journey to the U.S. as one of the 5,000 plus Central American migrants traveling with the caravan in October 2018.
 Three others she left in Honduras, and another, the eldest, had already been living in the U.S., but had just been deported back to Honduras at the beginning of February 2019.